speced/bikeshed/CONTRIBUTING.md

     However, many code paths are not exercised by these, so a full test run/rebase is required to ensure your change is actually fine.

+* To run playwright visual tests and tests of client-side user interaction, node and playwright must be installed first.
+    `npx playwright install --with-deps`
+    then you can run the playwright tests with:
+    `npx playwright test`
+    This will run all *_pwtest.js scripts and generate ___screenshots__ in the same directory.

 Pipenv, Pipfile, and `requirements.txt`
 ---------------------------------------